How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 Thousands of Dollars Down the Drain and a Smashed TV

-The Stone film features a storyline about one of The Doors’ most famous and successful songs—“Light My Fire.”
-In one scene, the band gathers for a rehearsal at a California bungalow by the ocean.
-Guitarist Robby Krieger announces he has a new riff, everyone, including Jim Morrison, eagerly picks it up, and keyboardist Ray Manzarek asks for a few minutes to come up with a worthy solo.
-The guys go for a walk along the ocean, and when they return, the absolute hit and new “calling card” of The Doors is ready.
+The Stone film features the story behind one of The Doors’ most famous songs—”Light My Fire.”
+In one scene, the band rehearses at a California bungalow by the ocean.
+Guitarist Robby Krieger announces a new riff; everyone, including Jim Morrison, eagerly picks it up, and keyboardist Ray Manzarek asks for a few minutes to come up with a worthy solo.
+The guys go for a walk along the ocean, and when they return, the hit and new calling card of The Doors is ready.

 Val Kilmer as Morrison in the film “The Doors”

-“Light My Fire” was released in April 1967 and later included in the band’s debut album.
+“Light My Fire” was released in April 1967 and later included on the band’s debut album.
 It topped the Billboard Hot 100 for three weeks, and by the end of the year, after selling a million copies, the single went gold.
-Initially, radio stations refused to play the song because of its length—over seven minutes—so the band had to record a shortened version.
-The song, as demonstrated in the film, was a product of collective creativity, and to highlight this, Krieger proposed that Stone include a scene where he pulls a piece of paper with the riff’s sketch from his pocket.
-According to the guitarist, the song is dedicated to the four elements—air, earth, fire, and water—and its key line “Come on, baby, light my fire” was his creation.
+Radio stations initially refused to play the song because of its length—over seven minutes—so the band had to record a shortened version.
+The song, as shown in the film, was a product of collective creativity; Krieger even suggested that Stone include a scene where he pulls a piece of paper with the riff’s sketch from his pocket.
+According to Krieger, the song is dedicated to the four elements—air, earth, fire, and water—and its key line “Come on, baby, light my fire” was his creation.

 Scene from the film “The Doors”

-An interesting story happened during The Ed Sullivan Show in September 1967.
-The Doors were invited to perform this hit, which was already wildly popular, but the producers politely asked them to change one line—“Girl, we couldn’t get much higher”—to avoid drug references.
+An interesting episode happened during The Ed Sullivan Show in September 1967.
+The Doors were invited to perform the hit, which was already wildly popular, but the producers politely asked them to change one line—”Girl, we couldn’t get much higher”—to avoid drug references.
 Morrison promised not to sing it but ended up delivering the line live, shocking the production team.

-It’s said Sullivan was very upset and refused to shake Morrison’s hand afterward.
-Morrison reportedly blamed his nervousness for forgetting the request.
-The film portrays this as a deliberate act, emphasizing the “forbidden” word, which boosted the band’s ranking among anti-censorship supporters.
+Sullivan was reportedly very upset and refused to shake Morrison’s hand afterward.
+Morrison blamed his nervousness for forgetting the request.
+The film portrays the act as deliberate, emphasizing the “forbidden” word and boosting the band’s standing among anti-censorship supporters.
 In any case, The Doors were never invited back to the Sullivan show.

 Clip from Oliver Stone’s film The Doors

-That same year, the famous American company Buick offered The Doors $75,000 to use the song in a car commercial.
-They approached the band while their leader, Jim Morrison, was out of town and agreed without consulting him.
+That same year, Buick offered The Doors $75,000 to use the song in a car commercial.
+Buick approached the band while Morrison was out of town, and the band agreed without consulting him.

 The Doors, 1969